-If you have a feline that loves to climb, consider getting a smaller sized tree to avoid any mishaps.
-This way, if your cat does decide to venture up the tree, a smaller tree will result in minor damage if they manage to pull it all down.
+If you have a feline that loves to climb, consider getting a smaller-sized tree to avoid mishaps.
+This way, if your cat decides to venture up the tree, a smaller tree will result in minor damage if they pull it all down.

 A solid base will help to keep your tree upright.
 If your cat is determined to jump on it, try tying the tree to a wall.
 PETA recommends putting your tree in a corner away from furniture that could become a cat’s potential launchpad.
-They also suggest wrapping the tree’s base in foil or laying pine cones around the floor, both of which cats dislike.
+They also suggest wrapping the tree’s base in foil or laying pinecones around the floor, which cats dislike.

 Cover The Water Bowl

 Although it’s more familiar with dogs, cats may also be tempted to drink the water from the water bowl at the base of your Christmas tree.
-Be sure to cover the tree stand so your cat won’t drink the water.
+Cover the tree stand so your cat won’t drink the water.

 Christmas trees are fertilized to make them grow faster.
-They also are sprayed to keep pests off and blight off them with insecticides.
+They are also sprayed with insecticides to keep pests and blight off them.

-Unfortunately, these products can leach into the water, where your cat would end up drinking bacteria, fertilizer, and pesticides, resulting in upset stomachs or emergency vet visits.
+Unfortunately, these products can leach into the water, where your cat would drink bacteria, fertilizer, and pesticides, resulting in upset stomachs or emergency vet visits.

-If you’ve decided to go for a real Christmas tree this year, cover the water bowl with a cloth, a tree skirt, or even cover it with presents to deter your pets from drinking from it.
+If you’ve decided to go for a real Christmas tree this year, cover the water bowl with a cloth, a tree skirt, or even presents to deter your pets from drinking from it.

 Decorating the Tree

-Tinsel is one of the most beautiful Christmas decorations, but for your cat, it is an utterly irresistible object.
+Tinsel is one of the most beautiful Christmas decorations, but it is an utterly irresistible object for your cat.
 Unfortunately, batting and swiping at tinsel can become a headache, especially when your cat tries to pull it off the tree, but it’s even more dangerous if your cat eats loose tinsel.
 It can get knotted in their intestines and cause serious health issues, including a painful condition called peritonitis.

-That’s why it’s so important to hang your special decorations up high off the floor so they don’t become a potential toy for your kitty-cat.
+That’s why hanging your special decorations up high off the floor is so important so they don’t become a potential toy for your kitty-cat.

-Additionally, if your cat likes chewing, you’ll need to cover any wires and always unplug any lights when your cat is not supervised.
+Additionally, if your cat likes chewing, you must cover any wires and always unplug any lights when your cat is not supervised.

 Country Living suggests investing in a pet-proof cord protector to prevent any injuries.
 After all, you don’t want your cat getting a nasty electric shock from nibbling on the Christmas lights.